Charlotte Campbell-Bannerman: Early life and marriage

 She was the daughter of Major-General Sir Charles Bruce, KCB, sometime Governor of Portsmouth, and his wife Charlotte, daughter of James Forbes, of Hutton Hall, Essex, and Kingairloch, Argyll.
 She married the future prime minister on 13 September 1860, at All Souls Church, Langham Place, London.
+The couple had no children.

 In early married life, her parties in Grosvenor Square, London were regarded as events of importance, and during the winter at Belmont Castle, Meigle, Perthshire she and her husband received their friends and neighbours for many years.
 She guided and influenced her husband throughout their marriage to a considerable degree.
 Intelligent and cultured, she speedily mastered many subjects and was an instinctively shrewd judge of character.
 Sir Henry discussed with her all the crises which arose in his political life, and she became closely associated with all her husband's plans, jealously guarding his interests and resenting the least supposed slight to his reputation.
 Her aspirations for his success compensated for his lack of ambition.
 Years later he told John Morley that Charlotte's contentment was more important to him than his life.
 However, she was content to remain comparatively unknown, appearing on few public platforms and taking no open part in her husband's electioneering campaigns.

 In 1884, Sir Henry accepted the Chief Secretaryship for Ireland only at her urging, despite Rosebery writing to tell him it was "the most disagreeable post in the public service".